sugarlabs/turtleblocksjs/guide/debug/debug.md

 ## 6. Browser console

-As Music Blocks runs, some debugging information is written to the browser console, such as the notes being played and comments (See the *Comment* block above).
+As Turtle Blocks runs, some debugging information is written to the browser console, such as the notes being played and comments (See the *Comment* block above).
 The console can be accessed by typing `Ctrl-Shift-J` on most web browsers.